UofABioinformaticsHub/RAdelaide-July-2016/Day_1/107_UsingRMarkdown.md

 ## Writing Reports Using `rmarkdown`

-Now that we can load & tidy data, and make figures

 * `rmarkdown` is a cohesive way to
     + Load & tidy data
     + Analyse data, including figures & tables
     + Publish everything in a complete report/analysis

-We can do this all in one document, with our analysis code embedded!
+* Everything is one document, with our analysis code embedded with our results

 *All sessions for RAdelaide were written this way*

 ## Writing Reports Using `rmarkdown`

-Using `rmarkdown` we can output our analysis directly as
+We can output our analysis directly as

 * HTML
 * MS Word Documents
 * PDF Documents
 * Slidy or `ioslides` presentations

-We never need to use MS Word or Excel ever again!!!
+We never need to use MS Word, Excel or Powerpoint again!

 ## Writing Reports Using `rmarkdown`

-- The file format ends with `.Rmd` and allows us to include normal text alongside embedded `R` code.
+- `.Rmd` files allow us to include normal text alongside embedded `R` code.

-- We can create all of our figures & tables directly from the raw data, as well as
+    + Create all of our figures & tables directly from the raw data,
-    + Data or experimental descriptions
+    + Data, experimental and analytic descriptions
-    + Descriptions of every stage of the analysis
-    + Analytic conclusions
+    + Mathematical/Statistical equations
+    + Nicely Formatted Results
     + Any other information

-- We can easily format text and include complex equations along with our code.

 ## Creating an *R* Markdown document

 Let's create our first `rmarkdown` document

-1. Ensure you have `rmarkdown` installed
-2. Go to the `File` drop-down menu in RStudio
+1. Go to the `File` drop-down menu in RStudio
-3. New File -> R Markdown...
+2. New File -> R Markdown...

 ## The New R Markdown Form